eiberham/eiberham/README.md

 I'm a software engineer with around ten years of well-rounded experience, I've contributed to any kind of projects in different companies, and also I work as a freelancer web developer from time to time.

+🔭 Lately I've been working at a it consulting company, collaborating as a fullstack developer on a iot related project, learning a bit more about react.js, node.js, nsq, gcp, git, and dates in javascript.

+📫 You can reach me at: cedenoabraham[at]gmail[dot]com

 <!--
 **eiberham/eiberham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.